 The Logitech MX Vertical is a decent mouse overall.
 It has a unique vertical design that aims for a more natural grip than regular mice, but it's bulkier and isn't very travel-friendly.
-It will take some time to get used to and isn't suitable for all types of grips or for people with small hands.
+It takes some time to get used to and isn't suitable for all types of grips or for people with small hands.
 It has very good performance, and it's compatible with most devices.
 The accompanying software is excellent and the mouse is compatible with most computers.

 The MX Vertical is a great mouse for Office/Multimedia use.
 It has good ergonomics and once you get used to it, it can be a good companion for your work.
 It has a great build quality, excellent wireless connectivity options, and a decent number of buttons to facilitate your work.

 The MX Vertical wireless mouse is decent for playing MMO video games.
-It has a decent number of adjustable buttons and a great built quality.
+It has a decent number of programmable buttons and a great built quality.
 The ergonomics will serve you well provided you like the vertical mouse design, and the accompanying software allows for customization for playing many different games.

 The MX Vertical is designed to fit inside your palm as you rest your hand on the desk.
 It's mostly made of plastic; the part that comes in contact with your palm feels more like rubber and is textured to enhance the grip.
 The two main buttons that surround the wheel are fairly large and have a matte finish, while the top has a silver tint and contains the logo and a function button.
 If you're looking for a vertical mouse with a more customizable design, check out the J-Tech Digital V628X.

 The MX Vertical has good ergonomics, and it's a comfortable mouse for most people.
 Due to the mouse's vertical design, when you click the button you'll unwillingly move the cursor a bit unless you have a tight grip on the mouse.
 The mouse is difficult to lift, which may be an issue when using a low sensitivity setting, as frequent repositioning of the mouse may be difficult.
+If you're interested in a very similar vertical model better suited for small to medium-sized hands, check out the Logitech Lift.
+Or, for a similarly comfortable, high-end office mouse with a more conventional mouse design, check out the Logitech MX Master.

 The MX Vertical has excellent wireless connectivity options.
 Like the MX Master 2S, it can switch between three connected devices.
 Although it comes with a wireless dongle, it also supports Bluetooth connectivity, so you don't have to worry about bringing the dongle with you if you travel with your mouse.